Rami24t/React-E-Mall/README.md

 ## Note:
-This project is a part of the E-Mall project which included a landing/routing website by Rami, an online restaurant by Rami, an online music shop by Izabella, and a music app by Thili.
+This project is a part of the E-Mall project which included a main landing/routing website by Rami, an online restaurant by Rami, an online music records shop by Izabella, and a music albums app by Thili.